EvanA4/EvansTurtleLibrary/quarry/README.md

 ![reference image 1](q1.png)

 ### Reference 2
 Here is the turtle after `Quarry 6 9 3` was run.
+Note that the emerald is where the turtle started.

 ![reference image 2](q2new.png)